lh3/lh3.github.com/_posts/2017-11-15-on-assembly-de-bruijn-graphs.md

 In summary, the "De Bruijn graph" in "De Bruijn graph based assembler" is not the De Bruijn graph by mathematical definition.
 Assembly De Bruijn graphs are subgraphs.
 There are two different ways to induce such subgraphs, but in implementation, they often behave the same.
+In DBG, are sequences on vertices or on edges?
+The correct answer is: depending on how you look at the graph.

 [dbg]: https://en.wikipedia.org/wiki/De_Bruijn_graph
 [line-graph]: https://en.wikipedia.org/wiki/Line_graph